 — The Hollywood Reporter (@THR) June 24, 2020

-Right out of the gate, Rose asks, “We are living through a unique moment in history, both with the pandemic and, more recently, the social unrest.
+Right out of the gate, Rose asked, “We are living through a unique moment in history, both with the pandemic and more recently, the social unrest.
 What have you learned about yourselves during this time?”

-Bonham Carter answers by speaking to the differences we all have during the same pandemic.
+Bonham Carter answered by speaking to the differences we all have during the same pandemic.

-Rose asks the group, “You all have giant platforms.
+Rose asked the group, “You all have giant platforms.
 How much of an obligation do you feel to speak up in this moment?
 And what is the weight of that?”

-Monáe speaks to her experiences with recent events.
+Monáe spoke to her experiences with recent events.

-First to answer is Aniston to say it was about talking about “how dark and messy and unforgiving the world was and is.”
-Not only that but to reveal what’s really going on behind closed doors.
+First to answer was Aniston to say it was about talking about “how dark and messy and unforgiving the world was and is,” not only that but to reveal what’s really going on behind closed doors.

-Check out the full interview and video from Drama Actress Roundtable on The Hollywood Reporter website.
+Check out the full interview and video from the Drama Actress Roundtable on The Hollywood Reporter‘s website.